-- A. Sexual Exploitation is an individual taking non-consensual or abusive sexual advantage of another for their own benefit or for the benefit of anyone other than the person being exploited that does not constitute sex-based harassment as defined above.
-Examples of behavior that could constitute sexual exploitation include but are not limited to the following: - a.
+1066 Front Street, Manchester, NH 03102 | Phone: (603) 206-8000 | Fax: (603) 668-5354 constitute sex-based harassment as defined above.
+Examples of behavior that could constitute sexual exploitation include but are not limited to the following:

+- a.
 Recording or capturing through any means images (i.e. video, photography) or audio of another person's sexual activity, intimate body parts, or nudity without that person's knowledge and consent; - b.
 Distributing or sharing images (i.e. video, photography) or audio of another person's sexual activity, intimate body parts, or nudity without that person's consent; - c.
 Viewing or allowing others to view another person's sexual activity, intimate body parts, or nudity in a place where that person would have a reasonable expectation of privacy without that persons consent; - d.
 Engaging in sex trafficking and/or prostituting another person; - e.
 Knowingly making an unwelcome disclosure or threatening to disclose an individuals sexual orientation, gender identity, or gender expression; - f.
 Engaging in sexual behavior with knowledge of an illness or disease (HIV or STI) that could be transmitted by the behavior without disclosing that to the other person prior to sexual relations; - g.
 Causing or attempting to cause the incapacitation of another person through alcohol, drugs or other means for the purpose of compromising that person's ability to give consent to sexual activity or to make that person vulnerable to non-sexual activity; - h.
-Misappropriation of another person's identity online or in person in situations designed for dating or sexual connections; - i.
-Creating and/or disseminating synthetic images (i.e. video, photography) or audio of an individual's sexual activity, intimate body parts, or nudity without that person's consent. - B. Retaliation is intimidating, threatening, coercing, or discriminating against any individual for the purpose of interfering with any right or privilege secured by Title IX or its implementing regulations, this policy, or because the individual has made a report or complaint, testified, assisted, or participated or refused to participate in any manner in an investigation, informal resolution, proceeding, or hearing regarding prohibited conduct.
+Misappropriation of another person's identity online or in-person situations designed for dating and/or sexual connections; - i.
+Creating and/or disseminating synthetic images (i.e. video, photography) or audio of an individual's sexual activity, intimate body parts, or nudity without that person's consent. - D. Retaliation is intimidating, threatening, coercing, or discriminating against any individual for the purpose of interfering with any right or privilege secured by Title IX or its implementing regulations, this policy, or because the individual has made a report or complaint, testified, assisted, or participated or refused to participate in any manner in an investigation, informal resolution, proceeding, or hearing regarding prohibited conduct.
 Retaliation is strictly prohibited.

-Intimidation, threats, coercion, or discrimination including charges against an individual for code of conduct violations that do not involve sex discrimination or sexual harassment but arise out of the same facts/circumstances as a report/complaint of sex discrimination, report, or formal complaint of sexual harassment for the purpose of interfering with any right or privilege secured by Title IX or its implementing regulations constitutes retaliation.
+Intimidation, threats, coercion, or discrimination including charges against an individual for code of conduct violations that do not involve sex discrimination, sex-based harassment, or sexual misconduct but arise out of the same facts/circumstances as a sex discrimination, sex-based harassment, or sexual misconduct report or formal complaint for the purpose of interfering with any right or privilege secured by Title IX or its implementing regulations constitutes retaliation.
 This includes any adverse action taken against a person because they made a good faith report of prohibited conduct or participated in any proceeding under this policy.

 Retaliation may include intimidation, threats, coercion, harassment, or adverse employment or educational actions that would discourage a reasonable person from engaging in activities protected under this policy.
-Charging an individual with a code of conduct violation for making a materially false statement in bad faith in the course of a grievance process under this policy does not constitute prohibited retaliation, provided however, that a determination regarding responsibility is not alone sufficient to establish that any party made a materially false statement in bad faith.
-The College will not engage in, and will investigate and address, reports of retaliatory conduct.
+Charging an individual with a code of conduct violation for making a materially false statement in bad faith during a grievance process under this policy does not constitute prohibited retaliation, provided however, that a determination regarding responsibility is not alone sufficient to establish that any party made a materially false statement in bad faith.
+The College will not engage in and will investigate/address reports of retaliatory conduct.
 The exercise of rights protected under the First Amendment does not constitute retaliation.